With a growing consumer awareness around the damaging effects of single-use plastics, it’s time for the coffee industry to adapt.

 Vegware double wall coffee cups and lids are 100% biodegradable and compostable - made from plants, not plastic.
 Their outer wall is made from recycled board and inner wall from sustainable sources.

-Did you know 73% of millennials in the UK are willing to pay more for products from companies committed to positive social and environmental impact? (source).
+Did you know 61% of millennials are willing to pay more for eco-friendly products?

 Vegware cups have an inner lining made from heat resistant PLA (polylactic acid) – a biodegradable alternative to plastic.
 This makes them commercially compostable where accepted and - depending on your waste collector - used cups and lids can be collected and processed along with any food waste.